Expert Fracture Care Without the Wait

 No Private Health Insurance Required

-Please note you DO NOT REQUIRE PRIVATE HEALTH INSURANCE to attend our fracture clinic.
+Please note you do not require private health insurance to attend our fracture clinic.
 If you have private health insurance with extras cover and purchase an orthopaedic device, you may be able to claim this through your private health insurance.

+Although a referral is not essential , it may provide important information to our team about your injury and health condition.
 Referrals welcome from GPs and Emergency Departments.
-Although a referral is not essential , it may provide important information to our team about your injury and health condition.

 ***Please note the clinic is not an emergency service provider.
 For immediate fracture management please present to your closest emergency department***